nFerrar/Iter/README.md

 # To do, in something resembling an order of priority:
 Fix item quantity isues

-Add locked travel between rooms (NIC!: add argument to zones: bBlocked and "Key Item", maybe an unlock command or extend the open command, also with some text explaining what is topping travel (door, rock)

 Use command, this will be difficult to keep flexible/simple.